apache/cordova-plugin-whitelist/README.md

 Quirks: on Android it also applies to iframes for non-http(s) schemes.

 By default, navigations only to `file://` URLs, are allowed.
-To allow other other URLs, you must add `<allow-navigation>` tags to your `config.xml`:
+To allow others URLs, you must add `<allow-navigation>` tags to your `config.xml`:

     <!-- Allow links to example.com -->
     <allow-navigation href="http://example.com/*" />